thieu1995/mealpy/docs/source/pages/general/introduction.rst

 ------------
 Optimization
 ------------
 A very short introduction to meta-heuristic algorithms and how to use them to solve optimization problems.
 This document also introduces some basic concepts and conventions.

 Meta-heuristic algorithms are becoming increasingly popular in optimization and applications over the last three decades.
 There are many reasons for this popularity and success, and one of the main reasons is that these algorithms have been developed by mimicking the most successful processes in nature, including biological systems, and physical and chemical processes.
 For most algorithms, we know their fundamental components, how exactly they interact to achieve efficiency remains partly a mystery, which inspires more active studies.
 Convergence analysis of a few algorithms such as particle swarm optimization shows some insight, but in general mathematical analysis of metaheuristic algorithms remains unsolved and still an ongoing active research topic.

 The solution to an optimization problem requires the choice and the correct use of the right algorithm.
 The choice of an algorithm largely depends on the type of optimization problem at hand.
 For large-scale nonlinear global optimization problems, there is no agreed guideline for how to choose and what to choose.
 We are not even sure whether an efficient algorithm exists, which is especially true for NP-hard problems, and the most real-world problems often are NP-hard indeed and in most applications, we can in general write an optimization problem as the following generic form:

 .. image:: /_static/images/general_format.png

-Here the components xi of x are called design or decision variables, and they can be real continuous, discrete, or a mix of these two.
-The functions fi(x) wherei= 1,2, ..., Mare called the objective functions or simply cost functions, and in the case of M= 1, there is only a single objective.
+"The components xi of x are called design or decision variables, and they can be real, continuous, discrete, or a mix of these two.
+The functions fi(x), where i=1,2,...,M, are called objective functions or simply cost functions.
+In the case of M=1, there is only a single objective.
 The space spanned by the decision variables is called the design space or search space Rn, while the space formed by the objective function values is called the solution space or response space.
 The equalities for hj and inequalities for gk are called constraints.
-It is worth pointing out that we can also write the inequalities in the other way ≥ 0, and we can also formulate the objectives as a maximization problem.
+It is worth pointing out that we can also write the inequalities in the other way (≥0), and we can also formulate the objectives as a maximization problem.

-The algorithms used for solving optimization problems can be very diverse, from conventional algorithms to modern meta-heuristics Most conventional or classic algorithms are deterministic.
+The algorithms used for solving optimization problems can be very diverse, ranging from conventional algorithms to modern meta-heuristics.
+Most conventional or classic algorithms are deterministic.
 For example, the simplex method in linear programming is deterministic.
-Some deterministic optimization algorithms used gradient information, they are called gradient-based algorithms.
+Some deterministic optimization algorithms use gradient information and are called gradient-based algorithms.
 For example, the well-known Newton-Raphson algorithm is gradient-based, as it uses the function values and their derivatives, and it works extremely well for smooth unimodal problems.
 However, if there is some discontinuity in the objective function, it does not work well.
 In this case, a non-gradient algorithm is preferred.
-Non-gradient-based, or gradient-free/derivative-free, algorithms do not use any derivative, but only the function values.
-Hooke-Jeeves pattern search and Nelder-Mead downhill simplex are examples of gradient-free algorithms
+Non-gradient-based, or gradient-free/derivative-free, algorithms do not use any derivatives but only the function values.
+Hooke-Jeeves pattern search and Nelder-Mead downhill simplex are examples of gradient-free algorithms.

-For stochastic algorithms, in general, we have two types: heuristic and meta-heuristic, though their difference is small.
-Loosely speaking, heuristic means ‘to find’ or ‘to discover by trial and error’.
-Quality solutions to a tough optimization problem can be found in a reasonable amount of time, but there is no guarantee that optimal solutions are reached.
-It hopes that these algorithms work most of the time, but not necessarily all the time.
-This is good when we do not necessarily want the best solutions but easily reachable and rather good solutions.
+In stochastic algorithms, we generally have two types: heuristic and meta-heuristic, although their difference is small.
+Loosely speaking, heuristic means
+'to find' or 'to discover by trial and error'.
+Quality solutions to a tough optimization problem can be found in a reasonable amount of time, but there is no guarantee that optimal solutions will be reached.
+It is hoped that these algorithms will work most of the time, but not necessarily all the time.
+This is useful when we do not necessarily want the best solutions but rather easily reachable and reasonably good solutions."